tamphthanh/alm/README.md

 Welcome to project managment using github.

 I made some change to see how branch protection work.
 Now branch protection is up.
+Here we go.